rfc391/NIMDA/README.md

 # NIMDA Project

-NIMDA is a military-grade, DARPA-compliant software framework designed for secure, efficient, and real-time operations.
+NIMDA (National Intelligence Network Data Analyzer) is a web-based platform designed for intelligence management.
+It supports law enforcement, private security, and intelligence agencies by optimizing resources and enabling controlled information dissemination.
+NIMDA uses a military-grade, DARPA-compliant software framework designed for secure, efficient, and real-time operations.
 This project integrates cutting-edge technologies for AI, data transport, and secure storage.

 ## Features
 - **EDA Framework**: Kafka, RabbitMQ for event-driven architecture.